happybeing/d3-fdg-svelte-perf/README.md

 # D3 Graph Visualisation Performance in Svelte

 This project contains Svelte JS versions of the [D3 Force Directed Graph example](https://observablehq.com/@d3/force-directed-graph) modified to allow testing on networks of arbitrary size.
-Three different ways of implementing the graph are included so that their performance can be compared.
+Different ways of implementing the graph are included so that their performance can be compared.

-The implementations are based on [d3-fdg-svelte](https://github.com/theWebalyst/d3-fdg-svelte) repository (commit [1e23a49](https://github.com/theWebalyst/d3-fdg-svelte/commit/1e23a49a3203a5228afbffec66adff67304665b7)).
+The implementations are based on [d3-fdg-svelte](https://github.com/theWebalyst/d3-fdg-svelte) repository (commit [1e23a49](https://github.com/theWebalyst/d3-fdg-svelte/commit/bc982a59d9b1fa9340c4680615dddda2066bf182)).
 If you want to understand the approach and contrast their implementations, that is the place to look!

 The approaches compared use: